-- 1. On the right side of the top navigation bar, click 🕸. - 2.
-On the left navigation pane, select Tasks. - 3.
-From the Admin Tasks page, select a task from the list. - 4.
+- 1. On the left navigation pane, click 🕸 select Tasks. - 2.
+From the Admin Tasks page, select a task from the list. - 3.
 Click Delete.

 The task is unscheduled and stopped the task from happening.

 Scheduled Tasks

 The Scheduled Tasks page displays tasks that have been set to reoccur at scheduled times.
 Currently, the only tasks that can be scheduled are device backups, GigaVUE-FM and GigaVUE-OS nodes upgrade, and GigaVUE-FM configuration data.